Estonia Market Outreach

 Raising Public Awareness of PEFC in Estonia

 Initial projects by the EFCC therefore targeted private forest owners.
 A joint pilot project with the Estonian Private Forest Union and the Private Forest Centre to build capacity among private forest owners resulted in some 52,000 hectares of privately owned forests becoming certified.
-Currently, more than 43% of the Estonian forest area, about 880,000 hectares, are PEFC certified.
+Currently, almost 80% of the Estonian forest area, over 1.8 million hectares, are PEFC certified.

 Despite these successes, public awareness of PEFC certification and its benefits remains low, and only two dozen companies have obtained PEFC Chain of Custody certification.
 Further expansion is required to improve market access for PEFC-certified timber in Estonia.